Davej66/m2-travelseeker/README.md

 ## Objectives of the project
-The objective of the website is point the user to accommodation, places to eat and places of interest in the selected city.
+The objective of the website is provide the user the information about the various range of options for accommodation, places to eat and places of interest in their selected city.
+Using the global information Google has access to the visitor to the site will be able to make use of this valuable source of information via this website.
                 `
 ## UX

-It will be available for user from all over thw world as the results offered from the search
+The user visiting the site will be able to access information for a specific city anywhere in the world that Google places has data which is vast.
+It will be prsented in a format that doesn't overwhelm the user visiting the site, but if a specific venue has been selected that the Google webpage opened in a new page will allow them to delve furthe into the information for it from Google.

 ## User Goals